strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 ### Simulate the upgrade without updating any files (dry run)

 When passing the `--dry-run` option, the codemods are executed without actually editing the files.
-This allows simulating the upgrade of the codebase, checking the outcomes without applying any changes:
+The package.json will not be modified, and the dependencies will not be re-installed.
+Using this option allows simulating the upgrade of the codebase, checking the outcomes without applying any changes:

 Examples: